PatrickHechler/primitive-code/README.md

                 * `BX` contains the STREAM-ID
                 * `CX` contains the number of elements to read
                 * `DX` points to the elements to read
-                * after execution `AX` will contain the number of read elements or -1 if the stream reached its end before this call
+                * after execution `AX` will contain the number of elements, which has been read.
             8. remove file
                 * `BX` contains a pointer of a STRING with the file
                 * if the file was successfully removed `AX` will contain `1`, if not `0`